Bok Tower Gardens: Bok Exedra

-In appreciation for Edward W. Bok's extraordinary gift of the gardens and tower to the nation, a group of his neighbors from Mountain Lake, Florida commissioned an exedra, or curving bench, in his honor, in 1930.
+In appreciation for Edward W. Bok's extraordinary gift of the gardens and tower to the nation, a group of his neighbors from Mountain Lake, Florida, commissioned an exedra, or curving bench, in his honor, in 1930.
 This was created using the same pink and gray marble as the Singing Tower, and installed north of the tower.
 One of its bronze plaques reads:

 In 2022, Bok Tower Gardens received a matching grant of $500,000 from the Save America's Treasures program.
 While much of it was for landscaping restoration, a portion was to be used for "restoration and conservation of the Exedra water fountain".

 Pinewood Estate/El Retiro

 The Pinewood Estate comprises 8 acre of the gardens, and features a twenty-room Mediterranean Revival mansion.
-This was built, 1930-1932, as a winter residence by C. Austin Buck, vice-president of the Bethlehem Steel Company, in Pennsylvania.
-The mansion's former name was "El Retiro," and it has been restored to its 1930s appearance.
+This was built between 1930 and 1932 as a winter residence by C. Austin Buck, vice-president of the Bethlehem Steel Company, in Pennsylvania.
+The mansion's former name was El Retiro, and it has been restored to its 1930s appearance.
 The El Retiro name is the one used for the estate as of 2023.
 Bok Tower Gardens hosts several events at the mansion during the year.
 The estate was entered into the National Register of Historic Places in December 1985.
 Guided tours of the mansion are given daily.

 Pine Ridge Trail

-The Pine Ridge Nature Preserve and Trail is an ecosystem typified by an over-story of Longleaf Pine, sandhill habitats, and a dense ground cover of perennial grasses that includes a nature trail that begins at the Window by the Pond and extends for three-quarters of a mile ending at the Visitor Center.
+The Pine Ridge Nature Preserve and Trail is an ecosystem typified by an over-story of longleaf pine, sandhill habitats, and a dense ground cover of perennial grasses that includes a nature trail that begins at the Window by the Pond and extends for three-quarters of a mile ending at the Visitor Center.
 The trail is located on one of the highest points in peninsular Florida at 298 ft above sea level.
 Long ago the Lake Wales Ridge was a chain of islands.
 The plants and animals found on the ridge are unique because they evolved on the chain of islands, which is why the most rare plants and animals can be found in this area.
 The Pine Ridge is home to several endangered animals including the gopher tortoise, eastern indigo snake, gopher frogs, and the Florida mouse.
 Conservation efforts for the pine trail by Bok Tower Gardens include restoration of native plants, the regulation of invasive species and educating the public.

 Visitor Center

 Originally built in 1997, Bok Tower Gardens' Visitor Center completed a $1.8 million expansion in 2019.
 The Ting Tsung and Wei Fong Chao Exhibit Hall houses a redesigned exhibition showcasing the landmark's history, architecture, and surrounding wildlife and ecology.
-The information desk, an informative orientation film, a local art exhibit space, and the administrative offices are located in the Visitor Center.
+The information desk, an orientation film, a local art exhibit space, and the administrative offices are located in the Visitor Center.
 In separate buildings attached to the Visitor Center by covered walkways and a promenade are the Tower & Garden Gift Shop and the Blue Palmetto Café.